 IEEE Standards are developed in compliance with the IEEE SA patent policy.

-IEEE Standards do not guarantee or ensure safety, security, health, or environmental protection, or ensure against interference with or from other devices or networks.
-IEEE Standards development activities consider research and information presented to the standards development group in developing any safety recommendations.
+Technologies, application of technologies, and recommended procedures in various industries evolve over time.
+The IEEE standards development process allows participants to review developments in industries, technologies, and practices, and to determine what, if any, updates should be made to the IEEE standard.
+During this evolution, the technologies and recommendations in IEEE standards may be implemented in ways not foreseen during the standard’s development.
+IEEE standards development activities consider research and information presented to the standards development group in developing any safety recommendations.
 Other information about safety practices, changes in technology or technology implementation, or impact by peripheral systems also may be pertinent to safety considerations during implementation of the standard.
 Implementers and users of IEEE Standards documents are responsible for determining and complying with all appropriate safety, security, environmental, health, and interference protection practices and all applicable laws and regulations.

 Reduce misuse of IEEE Content